Judiciary of Italy: Corte dei Conti

-The Corte dei Conti (en.
-Court of Auditors) is entrusted with reviewing public expenditure.
+The Corte dei Conti (Court of Auditors) is entrusted with reviewing public expenditure.
 Its jurisdictional attributions encompass both audit and fiscal functions, with a view of ensuring the proper use of public funds and adherence by public entities to financial regulations.
 Functionally, the Corte dei Conti exercises its jurisdictional role through several key activities.
 It audits the management of public finances by central and local government agencies, public institutions, and entities receiving public funding.
 The Court assesses whether financial management and operations comply with established laws and principles of economic efficiency, effectiveness, and economy.

 One of the Court's primary statutory functions is to prevent and sanction economic damage to the public administration.
 This includes holding public officials and entities accountable for mismanagement or misuse of public funds through its prosecutorial powers.
 The Court can impose administrative sanctions and, in some cases, order the recovery of sums improperly spent or lost due to negligence or misconduct.
 Moreover, the Corte dei Conti plays a critical role in overseeing public contracts and works, ensuring transparency, fairness, and legal compliance in public procurement processes.
 This oversight extends to the evaluation of public investments and projects, assessing their coherence with budgetary constraints and public finance objectives.
 The Court also has an advisory role, providing opinions on legal and regulatory measures affecting public finances upon request by government authorities.
 This function is aimed at ensuring that proposed laws and regulations adhere to principles of sound financial management and fiscal sustainability.